nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 3) Calls the Visualizer to display the chart to the user

+As with other Commands in our Financial Planner application, the constructor of VisCommand takes RawCommand as parameter.
+The RawCommand would provide the arguments (chart type and cashflow type) for the VisCommand provided.

+The VisCommand also inherits from the abstract Command class which would provide the execute() abstract method that would be called in main()

 Categorizer's Role:

 According to the cashflow type (Income/Expense) arugment passed in, the Categorizer sorts the